pramodith/klarity/README.md

 ### Quality Assurance
 - Detect and understand edge cases with LLM-powered insights
-- Monitor semantic coherence with explained metrics
+- Monitor coherence with explained metrics
 - Get actionable feedback for handling ambiguous cases

 ### Model Improvement
 - Use semantic insights and recommendations for fine-tuning
-- Understand semantic patterns in model responses
+- Understand patterns in model responses
 - Get suggestions for training data improvements

-## 📚 Documentation

-Detailed documentation is available in our [Wiki](https://github.com/yourusername/klarity/wiki), including:
-- Semantic Metrics Guide
-- Understanding LLM Insights
-- Implementation Examples
-- Best Practices

 ## 🤝 Contributing